I originally wrote this article back in February 2018. Here’s an update for 2019 with some new guidance based on recent data points.

 Another thing I wanted to say about CIBC is that they're by far the most lenient bank when it comes to receiving annual fee waivers just by asking nicely.
 On multiple occasions when I've called in to cancel a card, I've been offered my next year free just for keeping the account open.
 Even if you're submitting a brand-new application on a card with an annual fee, it doesn't hurt to try asking if they'll waive the fee for you on the spot!

-The issuing bank behind the Alaska Mileage Plan and Best Western Rewards MasterCards, MBNA has a peculiar set of rules when it comes to product switching.
-It would be truly fantastic if we could freely switch between the above mentioned cards and nab the signup bonus each time, but alas that's not the case.
+The issuing bank behind the Alaska Mileage Plan and Best Western Rewards MasterCards has a peculiar set of rules when it comes to product switching.
+It would be truly fantastic if we could freely switch between the above MBNA cards and nab the signup bonus each time, but alas that's not the case.

 However, MBNA does allow you to downgrade from a premium credit card, such as the Alaska or BW Rewards cards, to one of their basic no-fee cards.
 (Upgrading is also theoretically possible but almost certainly won't come with a second welcome bonus.)

-Once you've delved deep into the world of cycling through credit card signup bonuses, you find all sorts of ways to maximize your earnings while minimizing your costs (in the form of both annual fees and credit inquiries).
+Once you've delved deep into the world of cycling through credit card signup bonuses, you begin to look for more advanced ways to maximize your earnings while minimizing your costs (in the form of annual fees and credit inquiries).

 Product switching is a key tool in the arsenal of anyone who's looking to travel on points, particularly if you're serious about keeping your credit file in tip-top shape while doing so.
-In general, you'll have the most success with CIBC, RBC, and TD, so pick up the phone and set those switcheroos in motion!
+In general, you'll have the most success with RBC, TD, and CIBC, so pick up the phone (or log in to your RBC dashboard) and set those switcheroos in motion!